nephriteagain/quizcrew/client/PRIVACY_POLICY.md

 - To communicate with you about our services
 - To provide customer support and assistance
 - To improve our application and user experience
+- To enable camera functionality for capturing and uploading photos within the app

 ### 4.2 Secondary Purposes
 - To send promotional materials and updates (with consent)